Use by instance type

 Use NPU instance

-- This guide is based on FuriosaAI WARBOY, the Ubuntu 20.04 image currently provided by KakaoCloud.
+- This guide is based on the Ubuntu 20.04 image with FuriosaAI WARBOY.

-- APT server settings provided by FuriosaAI are required, and detailed instructions can be found in [FuriosaAI Docs > Driver, Firmware, Runtime Installation Guide](https://furiosa-ai.github.io/docs/latest/ko/software/installation. html).
+- APT repository configuration from FuriosaAI is required.
+Refer to FuriosaAI Docs > Driver, Firmware, Runtime Installation Guide.

 Step 1.
 Install FuriosaAI driver